openshift/openshift-origin-design/conventions/documentation/capitalization.md

 ## Types of capitalization

 The following guidelines will document when to use **sentence case** and when to use **title case** in the OpenShift console UI.
-To read more about the difference between them, refer to the [PatternFly capitlization documentation](https://www.patternfly.org/v4/design-guidelines/content/capitalization).
+To read more about the difference between them, refer to the [PatternFly capitalization documentation](https://www.patternfly.org/v4/design-guidelines/content/capitalization).

 ## Guidelines

+### Sentence case
 Sentence case should be the default capitalization used in the console.
 For example, use **sentence case** for:
 * Breadcrumbs
 * Buttons